Cisco: 1984–1995

 The name "Cisco" was derived from the city name San Francisco, which is why the company's engineers insisted on using the lower case "cisco" in its early years.
-The logo is intended to depict the two towers of the Golden Gate Bridge.
+The logo is a stylized depiction of the two towers of the Golden Gate Bridge.

 On February 16, 1990, Cisco Systems went public with a market capitalization of $224 million, and was listed on the NASDAQ stock exchange.
 On August 28, 1990, Lerner was fired.
 Upon hearing the news, her husband Bosack resigned in protest.

 Although Cisco was not the first company to develop and sell dedicated network nodes, it was one of the first to sell commercially successful routers supporting multiple network protocols.
 Classical, CPU-based architecture of early Cisco devices coupled with flexibility of operating system IOS allowed for keeping up with evolving technology needs by means of frequent software upgrades.
 Some popular models of that time (such as Cisco 2500) managed to stay in production for almost a decade virtually unchanged.
 The company was quick to capture the emerging service provider environment, entering the SP market with product lines such as Cisco 7000 and Cisco 8500.

 Between 1992 and 1994, Cisco acquired several companies in Ethernet switching, such as Kalpana, Grand Junction and most notably, Mario Mazzola's Crescendo Communications, which together formed the Catalyst business unit.
 At the time, the company envisioned layer 3 routing and layer 2 (Ethernet, Token Ring) switching as complementary functions of different intelligence and architecture—the former was slow and complex, the latter was fast but simple.
 This philosophy dominated the company's product lines throughout the 1990s.

 In 1995, John Morgridge was succeeded by John T. Chambers.